MurphyPone/murphypone.github.io/src/content/ml-4.md

 ## <a name="ch1.4" class="n"></a> 1.4 Limitations and Scope

-While this book focuses on valu-estimate functions as a core component of the algorithms discussed, alternative methods such as genetic algorithms and programming, simulated annealing, and other optimization methods have proven to be succcessful as well.
+While this book focuses on value-estimate functions as a core component of the algorithms discussed, alternative methods such as genetic algorithms and programming, simulated annealing, and other optimization methods have proven to be successful as well.

 If action spaces are sufficiently small, or good policies are common, then these _evolutionary_ approaches can be effective.
-However, methods that can exploit the details of individual behavioral interacitons can be more efficient than the evolutionary methods listed above.
+However, methods that can exploit the details of individual behavioral interactions can be more efficient than the evolutionary methods listed above.

 Some methods do not appeal to value functions, but merely search the policy spaces defined by a collection of numerical parameters, estimating the directions they need to tuned towards to most rapidly improve a policy's performance.  **Policy gradients** like this have proven useful in many cases.

 ## <a name="ch1.5" class="n"></a> 1.5 An Extended Example Tic-Tac-Toe

-Consider a game of tic-tac-toe against an imperfect player whoe play is sometimes incurrect and allows us to win.
+Consider a game of tic-tac-toe against an imperfect player whose play is sometimes incorrect and allows us to win.
 Whereas classical game theory techniques such as **minimax** offer solutions to intelligent/perfect opponents, they may fail in situations where they were not already disposed to win.

 > Classical optimization methods for sequential decision problems, such as dynamic programming, can compute an optimal solution for any opponent, but require as input a complete specification of that opponent, including the probabilities with which the opponent makes each move in each board state